JFFPtech/holbertonschool-back-end/README.md

-# Employee Task Tracker API Script
+# Holberton Back End API

 This Python script interfaces with the JSON Placeholder API to fetch and display the task completion status of employees based on their ID.
 It provides a quick overview of how many tasks each employee has completed out of the total assigned tasks.